Non-Perishable Food Items: The Complete Emergency Pantry Guide

 Schedule pantry audits every three months.
 I set calendar reminders — it takes 15 minutes and prevents waste.

-People ask me about specific foods constantly, so let me clear up the most common ones.
+People ask me about specific foods constantly.
+Let me clear up the most common ones.

 Are canned goods non-perishable?
 Yes.
 Canned goods are shelf-stable and safe for years when stored properly.
 Low-acid canned foods (green beans, corn, canned chicken) typically outlast high-acid ones (tomatoes, canned fruit) by a year or more.